spree/api.spreecommerce.com/content/v1/variants.md

 ## A single variant

-To view the details for a single variant, make a request using that variant’s id, along with its `product_id`:
+To view the details for a single variant, make a request using that variant\'s id, along with its `product_id`:

     GET /api/products/1/variants/1